 <ds:SignedInfo>, which will be the actual node that is subjected to signing).
 These signature parts correspond to portions of the message that need to be signed.
 One signature part keeps the transformations required and the digest method.

 In the verification process too, the user has to create a signature context and call the verify function.
-This time the signature context does not need to be populated, as it is done by scanning the node by the signature module itself.
+This time the signature context does not need to be populated, as it is done by scanning the

 The Keys Manager module provides an easy to use interface for OMXMLSecurity users to load certificates and keys.
 The keys manager supports keys/certificates in the following formats.